ZOMIN28/ZOMIN28.github.io/_pages/about.md

   - /about.html
 ---

 I am Zuomin Qu (瞿左珉).
 I am currently a researcher at the State Key Laboratory of HVDC, China Southern Power Grid, Guangzhou.
-My work focuses on AI, LLM, and smart grids.
+My work now focuses on LLM/VLM for power system, AI for science, and smart grids.

 I received the M.S. degree from the School of Computer Science and Engineering, Sun Yat-sen University in 2025, and the B.S. degree from the Central South University in 2022.

-My research interests include artificial intelligence, AI security and safety, and AI for science.
+My research interests include VLM, AI security and safety, and AI for science.

 Education
 ======
 * 2022.9—2025.7: Sun Yat-sen University, China
   * M.S. degree.
-  * Focus on research in computer vision, generative AI, and AI security.
+  * Focus on research in VLM, generative AI, and AI security.

 * 2018.9—2022.7: Central South University, China
   * B.S. degree.
-  * Focus on research in machine learning, information security, and AI security.
+  * Focus on research in deep learning, information security, and AI security.

 Experience